-The two men wandered off to find Kara, they walked off to divide the camp in two.
-The night rolled on and with it came more frost.
-The moon reached its peak as the entire camp became completely covered in a layer of ice, the two foolish gypsies used this to their advantage when trying to convince the camp to turn against Gara-Vae.
+The two men wandered off to find Kara, and they walked off to divide the camp in two.
+The night rolled on, and with it came more frost.
+The moon reached its peak as the entire camp became completely covered in a layer of ice; the two foolish gypsies used this to their advantage when trying to convince the camp to turn against Gara-Vae.

 Kara looked around the camp at the ice that was slowly forming over every surface.

-“Look get the hell out of my truck, if Gara-vae says it is fine, it means it fine.”
+“Look, get the hell out of my truck; if Gara-vae says it is fine, it means it is fine.”

-One of the men knew this is what they needed.
+One of the men knew this was what they needed.

 The camp seemed to be interested in hearing out the words being spoken this night.